 - BS Astronomy option students must take Phys 795 (research) and 799 (senior thesis).

 - BS and BA Physics majors may do EITHER the thesis or the senior project.
 The thesis requires that students do a substantial bit of research with a faculty member (about 100 hours or more).
 Typically, this research started at the latest the fall of their senior year, and could have begun much earlier.
 The research portion is done for credit through Phys 795 or Inco 790.
 The project is a much more flexible way of meeting the capstone requirement (see possibilities below in the course description).

 - Students sign up for the course by emailing Katie Makem, cc'ing thier capstone advisor, and stating which class (797, 798 or 799) they want to sign up for.
 Katie will set up a unique course for each advisor.
 If they are taking 798, they should state the number of credits (2, 3 or 4)

-- Students must present their work, either at the URC or at the Physics Department undergraduate colloquium at the end of the Spring semester.
+- Students must present their work, either at the URC, at the Physics Department undergraduate colloquium at the end of the Spring semester, or at a conference.
 Please let Prof. Slifer know which option you are choosing by midsemester (mid-October or mid-March) of your final semester.